-When you add a listener to a flow, you can choose to make it listen to all inputs that trigger or pass through the flow or to make it only listen on a particular trigger or transition.
+When you add a listener to a flow, you can choose to make it listen to all inputs that trigger or pass through the flow or to make it only listen for a particular trigger or transition.

 |Type||Description||How to add|

 |Flow listener||Listens to all inputs that pass through a flow including inputs that trigger the flow.||- Open your flow in edit mode

 - Go to the 'Flow' tab on the top left